morgangraphics/simple-webapp-or-service-with-lets-encrypt/README.md

     1. Intercept any traffic coming across the eth0 network interface on port 443 and redirect that traffic to port 3000

     **:point_right: [Make these iptables rules permanent](iptables.md)**

+1. Optonal: Verify iptables rules have been updated as expected

+    ```bash
+     sudo iptables --list --table nat
+    ```

+    > If the iptables rules do not look like:
+    > ```bash
+    > Chain PREROUTING (policy ACCEPT)
+    > target     prot opt source               destination
+    > REDIRECT   tcp  --  anywhere             anywhere             tcp dpt:https redir ports 3000
+    > REDIRECT   tcp  --  anywhere             anywhere             tcp dpt:http redir ports 443
+    > ```
+    > or an old dule is still present, you can delete a rule by replaceing the -A with a -D
+    >
+    > e.g.
+    > ```bash
+    > sudo iptables -t nat -D PREROUTING -i eth0 -p tcp --dport 80 -j REDIRECT --to-port 3000
+    > ```

 1. We're going to limit who has access to our new certificate files by creating a FACL (File Access Control List).
 By doing so we only allow the root-user and our new node-user access to the files without exposing the files to anyone else.